keepsake journal

 3. Close with vision questions about legacy, advice, and future hopes.

 Leave room for pauses.
-Silence often invites deeper reflection than fast follow-ups.
-Offer breaks, drinks, or short walks between clusters so the storyteller can reset emotionally.
+Silence often brings better detail than fast follow-ups.
+Offer a break if the storyteller needs to reset.

 After interviews, sort your material into three buckets: